Paradox304/TrapPlugin/README.md

 # TrapPlugin
-Prevent group members getting killed by traps.
+This plugin prevents traps killing their owner or the group members of the owner's group.